philipzae/xubuntu-hello/README.md

 ## What goals ?

-The first goal of the project is to build a powerful welcome screen who welcome the new user and help him to discover our favorite distribution :).
+The goal of the project is to build a powerful welcome screen who welcome the new user and help him to discover our favorite distribution :).

-Finnaly, the second goal is to push it to replace the original project.

 ## Technologies